afif25fradana/Orionis-auto-sort/README.md

 2. Sort any existing files in the Downloads folder
 3. Monitor for new files and sort them automatically
 4. Run in the background with a system tray icon for easy access
+5. Enhanced security checks prevent unauthorized file access and path traversal

 To exit the application, right-click on the system tray icon and select "Exit".

+## Security Improvements

+- **Path Traversal Prevention**: All file paths are validated to ensure they remain within the Downloads directory
+- **Input Validation**: Filenames are checked for path traversal sequences to prevent unauthorized file access
+- **Resource Path Validation**: Configuration and icon files are loaded with security checks to prevent access to sensitive files
+- **Enhanced Error Handling**: Improved error handling prevents potential security issues from unhandled exceptions

 ## Building the Executable from Source